Team-Cartographer/SUITS-2024-LMCC/README.md

 # type Ctrl+C to end backend server
 ```

-To share the API Server on a local network so you can share the same server between computers, do:
+To run locally (for testing configurations), do:

 ```bash
 cd server